ejaycoleman/ejaycoleman.github.io/_posts/trpc-clone.md

 ```

 In OverwriteChildren, T will be the type exported in the server, which we know will be a series of either Gets or Posts.
 Type inference is used to either redefine a Get<Input, Response> as Query<Input, Response> or a Post<Input, Response> as a Mutate<Input, Response>.
 We can then see Query and Mutate are similar, which just determine if an input parameter is required.

+## Wrapping Up

+Hopefully, I’ve been able to explain how, through the use of TypeScript type inference, conditionals, and JavaScript proxies, a basic implementation of tRPC can be achieved.
+If you haven’t already, take a look at the code here: [https://github.com/ejaycoleman/tRPClone](https://github.com/ejaycoleman/tRPClone), and run both the server and client to see how it works.

+My implementation isn’t a direct clone either — there are a lot of parts I’ve missed out on for simplicity and other parts I’ve implemented in different ways.
+My overall intention is to demonstrate the complexities of tRPC and how they achieve the simplicity it brings to users.